-Ilsa’s work has been awarded, exhibited and published globally, and has limited edition prints hanging in private collections worldwide.
-She is currently finalising two photo books, including her recently awarded art series ‘Twelve Moons’ to be released with a solo show at Brunswick Street Gallery (Fitzroy, Melbourne) in 2021, and book launch commissioned to be published by Anyonegirl Books (NZ).
+Ilsa’s work has been recognised and awarded, exhibited and published globally, and has limited edition prints hanging in private collections worldwide.
+She is currently finalising two photo books, including her recently awarded art series ‘Twelve Moons’ to be released with a solo show and book launch (Anyonegirl Books, NZ) at Brunswick Street Gallery (Fitzroy, Melbourne) in 2021.

 Available for; commercial work via Duval Agency (location or studio), and private commissions - portraiture, motherhood and family sessions, select weddings, births, and events.

 Film format photography available for all photographic work.

 Limited prints available for purchase (signed and numbered), with worldwide shipping.